ryanve/insert/README.md

 - <b>action</b> - action to run, runs for each post if applicable
 - <b>filter</b> - filter to run, runs for each post if applicable
 - <b>template</b> - template to load via [`locate_template()`](http://codex.wordpress.org/Function_Reference/locate_template)

+All attributes are optional and can be used in combination to yield powerful [abilities](#abilities).

+## Abilities

+Possibilities with `[insert]` are endless.
+Practical uses include:

+- Insert posts into posts
+- Insert hooks into posts
+- Insert posts into widgets
+- Run action hooks via widgets
+- Load templates via widgets

 ## Examples